Williamson scores 23, leads Pelicans past Clippers, 120-103

 New Orleans led by double digits for nearly the entire second half and by as many as 25.
 The Clippers briefly got as close as nine when Marcus Morris Sr.’s jumper made it 70-61.
 But Williamson responded soon after with a short turnaround hook and his 3, and Brandon Ingram added a 3 as part of his 11 points in the period as New Orleans again pulled away.

+Ingram finished with 17 points and Eric Bledsoe scored 18 points, earning praise from coach Stan Van Gundy for his aggressiveness.

+“I really liked that,” Van Gundy said.
+“I thought that helped us a great deal.”

-Ingram finished with 17 points, Eric Bledsoe scored 18 points and Willie Hernangomez had 12 points and 10 rebounds while starting for injured center Steven Adams (toe sprain).
+Willie Hernangomez had 12 points and 10 rebounds while starting for injured center Steven Adams (toe sprain).

+“He was tremendous,” Van Gundy said of Hernangomez.
+“He has done a great job of staying ready.”

 Trailing 9-2 out of the gate, the Pelicans seized momentum with a 27-4 run that began with Williamson hitting two free throws and following that up with a layup as he was fouled for three more points.
 Williamson added a put-back during the spurt, which also included a pair of 3s by Naji Marshall.

-New Orleans’ lead grew as large as 17 when Williamson hit a driving layup and jumper to make it 33-16 late in the opening quarter.
+New Orleans’ lead grew to 17 when Williamson hit a driving layup and jumper to make it 33-16 late in the opening quarter.

-The Clippers chipped away in the second quarter, when Cousins scored eight of his points on 4-of-5 shooting, and got as close as six points on George’s 15-foot turnaround jumper before New Orleans rebuilt its lead to 62-48 on Bledsoe’s floater as he was fouled just before halftime.
+The Clippers chipped away in the second quarter, when Cousins scored eight of his points, and got as close as six points on George’s 15-foot turnaround jumper before New Orleans rebuilt its lead to 62-48 on Bledsoe’s floater as he was fouled just before halftime.

 TIP-INS